Leadership for Change

 Faculty and staff function in a variety of roles designed to encourage awareness, curiosity, analysis and deep learning.
 Working within the parameters of certain defined roles (e.g. director, consultant, administrator, observer), they attempt to encourage members to use various aspects of the conference as a means for learning about how groups function and how they as individuals affect – and are affected by – organizational dynamics.

-The Conference-as-a-whole is designed to be a single integrated educational experience.
+The conference is designed to be a single integrated educational experience.
 Individuals who know in advance that they are unable to attend all sessions are discouraged from applying.

 Conference events include a few research activities that facilitate participants’ reflection on their perceptions of leadership and on the conference itself.
 These activities are done anonymously and reports of the research refer only to groups, not to individuals.
 The research activities are planned to enrich the conference experience for everyone.
 However, your participation is completely voluntary, and your decision whether or not to take part in the research will not affect your treatment as a conference member or student in any way.